Skip advert

 Advertisement - Article continues below

-When driving in town, running on electric power is possible if you’re gentle with the accelerator.
-The only noise is a faint whirring from the electric motor and some noticeable tyre rumble.
+When driving in town, running on electric power is possible if you’re gentle with the accelerator – Kia doesn’t give an exact speed for when the petrol engine kicks in, but we managed to travel up to 33mph on electricity alone.
 When the petrol engine starts up the transition is refined and quiet, and the six-speed automatic gearbox is well-suited to the hybrid powertrain, with smooth gear changes during normal driving.

 Plug-in hybrid engines

-The plug-in hybrid Sorento combines the same turbocharged 1.6-litre petrol engine and six-speed automatic gearbox as the standard hybrid but adds a more powerful electric motor and a larger 13.8kWh battery.
-The result is an increased power output of 249bhp.
+The plug-in hybrid Sorento combines the same turbocharged 1.6-litre petrol engine and six-speed automatic gearbox as the standard hybrid and since the facelift it also produces the same power output of 212bhp, whereas this was a more powerful 249bhp before.

 In full EV mode, the Sorento PHEV is whisper quiet, with only a hint of tyre noise at higher speeds.
 Even on the motorway, the petrol engine is barely audible, meaning the car feels very refined on the move.
 Push the accelerator hard and the electric motor gives it a healthy dose of extra power.